Ram Kumar : Mazes of the Mind

 Ram Kumar was an essential part of the first generation of postcolonial Indian artists.
 He was born in Shimla, Himachal Pradesh in 1924 and was a member of the Bombay Progressive Artists Group along with other popular artists like Husain, Raza, and Sadanand Bakre.

 In 1961, Ram Kumar was in Ranikhet for six months and painted landscapes.
 What makes this work exceptionally unique is how both the figurative blends in with the abstract in one image titled, "Mazes of the Mind".
 The reference to the word 'mazes' has been made by Richard Bartholomew, in The Art Critic, pg.
 135 which is explained further in another essay in the same book, ‘The Abstract Principle in the Paintings of Ram Kumar’ on pg.
 538. “The themes are not people or mountains or streets or trees or rivers or mudbanks.
 Large themes, the paintings are bird-eye views of large tracts of nature.
-Things are seen from a height, and from a great distance.
+Things are seen from a height and a great distance.
 Hence the element of mist and of mazes.
 Amongst all these mazes are the remnants of some mystical figurative forms, but the people have disappeared in their entirety.
 The years from 1960-64 comprised of predominantly ‘grey’ period, the sternest and the most austere in his career”.

-He started of painting largely figurative works till the late 1950s and continued to make landscapes after that until his demise in 2018.
+He started painting largely figurative works in the late 1950s and continued to make landscapes after that until his demise in 2018.
 His paintings would slowly start to depict fewer figures with a background that consisted of a blank spatial area.
 The human condition is the main concern of Ram Kumar which manifested in his early works by the alienated individual within the city.
-Some of his Varanasi works were shown with its dilapidated and crammed houses which represented a sense of hopelessness.
-Increasingly abstract works are done in sweeping strokes of paint evoke both exaltation of natural spaces and growing violence within human habitation.
+Some of his Varanasi works were shown with dilapidated and crammed houses which represented a sense of hopelessness.
+Increasingly abstract works are done in sweeping strokes of paint to evoke both the exaltation of natural spaces and growing violence within human habitation.

-Ram Kumar Double Sided Front
+Ram Kumar Double Sided Recto Mazes of The Mind

 FRONT